sroscoe2/CSCE156-Lab04/readme.md

 2. Make the `Employee` class implement this new interface and make the appropriate changes if necessary

-3. Create a new class to represent suppliers and also make it `Payable`
+3. Create a new class, `Supplier` to represent suppliers and also make it `Payable`

 ### 4. Testing, Submitting & Grading